kofi527/TERRAFORM-ASSOCIATE-CERTIFICATION-003/README.md

 5. Terraform Dependency graph
    Terraform's dependency graph is a fundamental concept used to manage the order of resource creation, updates, and deletion.
 It represents the relationships between resources and modules within a Terraform configuration.

+6 HCP Terraform provides four imports to define policy rules for the plan, configuration, state, and run associated with a policy check.

+tfplan - Access a Terraform plan, which is the file created as a result of the terraform plan command.
+The plan represents the changes that Terraform must make to reach the desired infrastructure state described in the configuration. tfconfig - Access a Terraform configuration.
+The configuration is the set of .tf files that describe the desired infrastructure state. tfstate - Access the Terraform state.
+Terraform uses state to map real-world resources to your configuration. tfrun - Access data associated with a run in HCP Terraform.
+For example, you could retrieve the run's workspace.